theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-great-return/the-afterlife/season-1/gnostic-christianity/part-1/index.md

 ---
 layout: base.njk
 title: "Gnostic Christianity"
-description: "Part I of the Afterlife Scrolls — The false cosmos, Sophia’s fall, and the divine spark hidden within matter."
+description: "Part I of the Afterlife Scrolls: the false cosmos, Sophia’s fall, and the divine spark hidden within matter."
-excerpt: "Long before the Church became empire—before Eden was named paradise, and before time was broken into hours—there was the Pleroma."
+excerpt: "Long before the Church became empire, before Eden was named paradise, and before time was broken into hours, there was the Pleroma."
 tier: free
 pageId: "the-great-return-afterlife-season-1-gnostic-christianity-part-1"